-Note the presence of infrastructure in the immediate vicinity to the south of the land, including the EN1-FG-01 road, with electricity and telecommunications lines along its route.
+Note the presence of infrastructure in the immediate vicinity to the north of the plot, namely the power station and the EN3-SA-12 road, with electricity and telecommunications lines along its route.
+There is also a public road, unpaved, along the eastern edge of the plot, which gives access to private properties located further south.